raul-izquierdo/english/sources/vocabulary/By Topic/Business and Marketing.md

-# Business and Marketing (v1)
+# Business and Marketing

 ## Advertising

+publicidad = advertising
-publicidad = advertising `Advertising is important for businesses`
+    ?
+La publicidad es importante para las empresas : `Advertising is important for businesses`

 anuncio
+    = advertisement
+    = ad (i)
-    = advertisement `I saw an advertisement for a new car` = ad (i)
+    ?
+Vi un anuncio de un nuevo coche : `I saw an advertisement for a new car`

 anunciar = advertise `They advertised the new product on TV`

 ## Business

-empresa = company `The company is expanding` - `The company is a startup` compañía = company `The company is expanding` - `The company is a startup` negocio = business `The business is growing` - `The business is a startup`
+empresa
+    = business
+    = company (más grande, más formal

+negocio = business
+    ?
+El negocio de la energía verde está creciendo significativamente en todo el mundo : `The green energy business is growing significantly worldwide`

-montar una empresa = set up a company `He set up a company with his friends`
+montar una empresa = set up a company

-inaugurar (negocio)
-    = open `The company opened a new branch in the city` - `The restaurant opened last week`
+inaugurar (un negocio) = open

 la competencia (otros vendedores)
     = competitors `It poses a threat to competitors`
-    = rival/competing companies `It poses a threat to rival companies`
+    = (rival/competing) companies `It poses a threat to rival companies`

-ser pionero, marcar el camino = leading the way `The company is leading the way in innovation` estaba en sus inicios = it was in its infancy `The technology was in its infancy`
+ser pionero, marcar el camino = leading the way `The company is leading the way in innovation`

+estaba en sus inicios = it was in its infancy `The technology was in its infancy`

+venta de minorista = retail
-venta de minorista = retail `He works in retail` - `The retail price of the product is 100 euros`
+    ?
+Trabaja en venta de minorista : `He works in retail`

 ## Products

+producto tiene <atributo>
+    = product is <atributo>
+        - No se usa "to have" en estos casos en los que se habla de un atributo del producto ?
+La chaqueta tenía un precio razonable : `The jacket was a reasonable price` ?
+El coche tiene transmisión automática : `The car is automatic transmission`

+tienen/comparten características
+    = to share
+    = to have in common
+    ?
+Los dos coches tienen muchas características en común : `The two cars share many characteristics` - `The two cars have many features in common`

+característica
+    !
+Hay bastante solape
+    = feature (funcionalidad, ventaja - algo que fue diseñado) = characteristic (cualidad)
+    ?
+El nuevo teléfono tiene muchas características avanzadas : `The new phone has many advanced features` ?
+Una característica común de estas especies es su cola corta : `A common characteristic of these species is their short tail`

+marca
+    = brand `I prefer to buy products from a well-known brand` = make (para coches y electronics) `The make of the car is Toyota`

+marca blanca = own brand `I usually buy the own brand products to save money`

-lanzar, presentar (un producto)
+lanzar, presentar (un producto) = launch
-    = launch `The company launched a new product` - `They launched their new book at the fair`
+    ?
+La empresa lanzó un nuevo producto : `The company launched a new product`

 (producto) dirigido a ...
-    = aimed at `The campaign is aimed at young adults` = directed at `The campaign is directed at young adults`
+    = aimed at
+    = directed at
+    ?
+El producto está dirigido a jóvenes : `The product is aimed at young people` - `...directed at`

 esto es tanto para X como para Y
-    = this is both for X and Y `This is both for the students and the teachers` - `This is both for the parents and the children`
+    = this is for both X and Y
-    = this is for both X and Y `This is for both the students and the teachers` - `This is for both the parents and the children`
+    ?
+Esto es tanto para los estudiantes como para los profesores : `This is for both students and teachers`

-Una utilidad que tiene ... = One use of ... `One use of technology is to improve communication`
+para las necesidades de X, no para las de Y
+    = for the needs of X, not for THOSE of Y
+    ?
+Este producto está diseñado para las necesidades del cliente, no para las de la empresa : `This product is designed for the needs of the customer, not for those of the company`

 ## Markets

-rentable, beneficioso = profitable `The business is profitable` - `The investment was profitable`
+rentable, beneficioso = profitable

-oferta y demanda
-    = supply and demand `The price of the product is determined by supply and demand`
+oferta y demanda = supply and demand

-satisfacer la demanda
-    = meet the demand `The company is trying to meet the demand for the new product`
+satisfacer la demanda = meet the demand

-satisfacer al cliente = meet the customer needs `The company is trying to meet the customer needs`
+satisfacer al cliente = meet the customer needs

-el comercio = trade `The trade is important for the economy` - `The trade is growing`
+el comercio = trade
+    ?
+El comercio es importante para la economía : `The trade is important for the economy`

-revuelo, desorden = scramble `The news caused a scramble in the market`
+revuelo, desorden = scramble
+    ?
+Las noticias causaron un revuelo en el mercado : `The news caused a scramble in the market`

 ## Roles

 emprendedor (el que monta un negocio)
     = entrepreneur `He is an entrepreneur`
-        - No confundir con _enterprising_: con iniciativa (aunque no monte negocio)
+        - No confundir con _enterprising_ -> con iniciativa (aunque no monte negocio)

-contables = accountants `The accountants are responsible for the company's finances`
+contables = accountants